ToniMacaroni/ComputerInterface/README.md

     }
 ```

-Then you can bind the entry like this:
+To tell Computer Interface that the entry exists, you must bind it with Zenject like so:

 ```csharp
 Container.Bind<IComputerModEntry>().To<MyModEntry>().AsSingle();
 ```

-## Adding your own commands
+This is generally done in your `MainInstaller`, see the example [MainInstaller.cs](https://github.com/ToniMacaroni/ComputerInterfaceExample/blob/main/ComputerModExample/MainInstaller.cs) for a full example.

+### Adding Your Own Commands

-Adding your own CLI commands is really easy.
+Adding your own CLI commands is easy.
-In a type that you bound via zenject request the CommandHandler and add your command.
+In a type that you bound via Zenject request the `CommandHandler` and add your command.

-An example of adding your own commands may look like this:
+For example:

 ```csharp
 internal class MyModCommandManager : IInitializable
     {